 While Jaime Duque Park may be geared towards families with lots of activities for the kids, it’s well worth a trip for adults, too.
 Be sure to budget at least half a day—the site is huge!

-How to get there: Jaime Duque Park is located off the Autopista Norte in Tocancipa, Cundinamarca, a short distance from Bogota.
-In the likely chance you don’t have a car to drive there on your own, book the trip as part of a tour or jump on any bus headed to Tocancipa, Gachancipa, Sesquile, Guatavita or Tunja, and get off at the Briceno bus stop.
+- How to get there: Jaime Duque Park is located off the Autopista Norte in Tocancipa, Cundinamarca, a short distance from Bogota.
+In the likely chance you don’t have a car to drive there on your own, jump on any bus headed to Tocancipa, Gachancipa, Sesquile, Guatavita or Tunja, and get off at the Briceno bus stop.
 There are also guided tours, including this one which includes a visit to the nearby Salt Cathedral of Zipaquira.
 Click here to book

 - Top tip for visiting Jaime Duque Park: Go on a weekday to avoid the crush of the weekend crowds.
 Oh, and it’s pronounced ‘Hi-may Duke-ay’ if you need to ask around about it!

 YOU MIGHT ALSO ENJOY: